MansiMeena/Movie-Recommendation-System-and-user-ratings-prediction-/README.md

 # Movie-Recommendation-System-and-user-ratings-prediction-
-A combination of Natural Language Processing and Machine learning to recommend optimal movies to user and predict user ratings.
+A project to recommend optimal movies to users and predict user ratings, using different filtering approaches.